 Those interested in undertaking this course are expected to already have a coaching qualification or equivalent*, or have relevant experience in related disciplines, as our course is deliberately not focusing on the evolution of coaching and the various models, strategies/interventions on which coaching is traditionally based – as there is the assumption that candidates will already be familiar with this.

-Those who successfully complete our course will be awarded the postgraduate Certificate in Coaching, accredited by the National Council of Psychotherapists (NCP).
-They will be eligible to become members of NCP in addition to any coaching association they are already members of.
+Those who successfully complete our course will be awarded the postgraduate Certificate in Coaching (Coaching Plus), accredited by the National Council of Integrative Psychotherapists (NCIP).
+They will be eligible to become members of NCIP, should they wish to, in addition to any coaching association they are already members of.
+Since 2017 we have also been a registered training school with the Complementary Medical Association (CMA).
+This accreditation recognises that our courses go beyond traditional coaching and psychology, as we include the mind-body connection at the heart of all our training programmes.
+This means the Coaching Plus course is accredited by both NCIP and CMA.

-Those who successfully complete our course, can also become part of our associate programme.
-To find out more about the programme please click here.
+In 2022 we successfully attained Quality Checked Training Recognition status from the National Counselling Society (NCS).
+This further ensures that successful candidates are indeed getting a high quality of training.
+Those who successfully complete our course, can also become part of our associate programme (The Reach Network).
+To find out more about the network please click here.

 * please contact us to clarify if your qualifications are appropriate.